conan-io/docs/tutorial/remote_repositories.rst

 source Conan packages.
 We also :ref:`learned how to create our own packages
 <tutorial_creating_packages>` and store them in the Conan local cache for reusing later.
-In this section we cover how you can use the Conan remote repositories to upload your recipes and binaries and store them for consuming them later.
+In this section we cover how you can use the Conan remote repositories to upload your recipes and binaries and store them for later use on another machine, project, or for sharing purposes.

 First we will cover how you can setup a Conan remote repository locally or cloud-hosted (you can skip this part if you already have a Conan remote configured).
 Then we will